yazatas/rafael/README.md

    * This should the most often used logging level.
 All non-error related information which the user might benefit from knowing should be logged as info
 * LOG_WARN
    * This is very rarely used log level but still useful in same cases.
 For example, mounted file system having dirty flag set would be a reason to use this log level.
+* LOG_ERROR
+   * All non-fatal error conditions are logged as errors.
+This includes failure to open a file or allocating an inode number
 * LOG_EMERG
    * Emergency log messages are reserved, you guessed it, for emergencies.
 For example, failure to open disk or mounting the file system are considered emergencies.